 When I dreamed up these cinnamon bun pancakes I was thinking about Christmas morning.

-Ideally this special breakfast won’t be too big or crazy either.
-Seeing as we’re all sensible, healthy adults, we know there’s likely to be a whole day of feasting ahead so it’s best to pace ourselves.
-Right?!
+Ideally this special breakfast won’t be too big or crazy either as we know there’s likely to be a whole day of feasting ahead so it’s best to pace ourselves.

-So when trying to think of the perfect Christmas morning breakfast my mind naturally drifted to cinnamon buns.
-The big drawback about those however, is all the prep required, especially if you want the traditional yeast risen variety.
-Plus the minimalist baker has done them a number of times over, and very epically at that.
+So when trying to think of the perfect Christmas morning breakfast the idea of cinnamon buns came to mind.
+The big drawback about those, however, is all the prep required, especially if you want the traditional yeast risen variety.

-Given time is usually of the essence to avoid any hangry fallout, the next best thing to cinnamon buns is of course cinnamon bun pancakes!
+Given time is usually of the essence, the next best thing to cinnamon buns is of course cinnamon bun pancakes!

 I tested this recipe A LOT and can tell you these pancakes are so deliciously thick they’re almost like eating donuts!
 They also have a beautiful cinnamon aroma and when drizzled with glaze it’s just like eating cinnamon buns.